Growth Science

 The active spurt typically lasts about 2 to 3 years from start to slowdown.
 After peak height velocity, growth decelerates each year and tapers off as the growth plates close in the mid-to-late teens.

-Rising sex hormones — especially estrogen — eventually signal the growth plates to harden into solid bone.
+Rising sex hormones, especially estrogen, eventually signal the growth plates to harden into solid bone.
 Once the plates fully fuse, long bones can no longer lengthen, and height growth ends.
-Nutrition, sleep, and overall health can affect how close you get to your genetic potential, but they cannot extend the window itself.
+Nutrition, sleep, and overall health affect how close a person gets to their genetic potential, but they cannot extend the window itself.

-You can't predict the exact date, but genetics and family history are strong indicators.
-If parents and siblings entered puberty early or late, you'll likely follow a similar pattern.
+Not the exact date, but genetics and family history are strong indicators.
+If parents and siblings entered puberty early or late, a similar pattern is likely.
 Doctors can also estimate timing using a bone age X-ray and Tanner stage assessment.

-Two reasons.
+Mainly two reasons.
 First, boys start puberty about two years later than girls, giving them more pre-puberty growth time.
-Second, boys' peak height velocity is higher (about 10 cm/year vs. 9 cm/year for girls).
-The combined difference averages roughly 13 cm (5 inches) in adult height.
+Second, boys' peak height velocity runs modestly higher than girls'.
+Combined, these two factors account for most of the average adult height gap between men and women.